20 Good movies to Learn Korean

 The filmmaker bases the movie on a manga series written by Daisuke Igarashi by the same name in 2002.

-This Yim Soon-rye-directed film is a story you’d want to bless your minds.
-When you feel your life is overwhelming and sometimes look back and go back to your roots helps, well, watch this film.
+This Yim Soon-rye-directed film is a story that will bless your mind.
+When you feel your life is overwhelming and sometimes looking back and returning to your roots helps, watch this film.

-The Big city’s hustle seems never-ending and especially to the ones who belong to the small towns.
+The hustle of the big city seems never-ending, especially for the ones who belong to the small towns.

 Little Forest Korean movie